JoelVenable/gitlab-agent/README.md

 ## Library usage

-To use Gitlab Agent in your project, follow these steps:

-1. Import the library into your code and create an agent.
+To use Gitlab Agent in your CLI project, import the library into your code and create an agent.

 - `authenticate`: attempts to retrieve the encrypted token from storage, and prompts for a decryption password.
 If no token is present, you will be prompted to create one along with an encryption password.

-2. After authentication is complete, the `api` property
+2. After authentication is complete, the `api` property exposes a pre-authenticated Gitlab SDK, provided by the [`@gitbeaker/rest`](https://github.com/jdalrymple/gitbeaker/tree/main/packages/rest) library.

 ```typescript
 import { createAgent } from 'gitlab-agent'